cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 ## Prepare the genesis

 Now focus on preparing the genesis to continue to prepare to run your checkers blockchain in production.
+It involves some back and forth.

 ### Centralized creation